osvaldopina/linkbuilder/docs.md

 structure

 ###  4.1.
 HAL specific link properties
-This feature is currently in development and the only implemented HAL link property is `hreflang`.
+This feature is currently under development and the only implemented HAL link property is `hreflang`.
 Other properties will be included in the next releases

 ###  4.2. knowledge of HAL document structure